termyapp/termy/electron/native/.test/readme.md

-Files and folders to test the built-in commands.
+Files and folders to test the internal commands.